 5. Follow the Tableau Community

-Last week, I was honored as recipient of Tableau Public Viz of the Year.
-The New Year is always a time for reflection for me, and this recognition inspired me to put some thought into what made that possible.
-The most recurring thought I had was that the main reason was the community, and a feeling that I kept coming back to was grateful.
+Last week, we were honored as recipient of Tableau Public Viz of the Year.
+The New Year is always a time for reflection for us, and this recognition inspired us to put some thought into what made that possible.
+The most recurring thought we had was that the main reason was the community, and a feeling that we kept coming back to was grateful.
 Grateful for the community of Tableau bloggers, mentors who have pushed me to innovate, conference speakers, and user group leaders – all who share their time and knowledge without an expectation of receiving anything in return.

 Some of these users have created aggregated learning resources from several users in the community.
-One of my favorites is Jeffrey Shaffer’s (@HighVizAbility), Data + Science Tableau Reference Guide.
+One of our favorites is Jeffrey Shaffer’s (@HighVizAbility), Data + Science Tableau Reference Guide.